-Diabetes self-management training \$0 copayment

-- PCP's Office

-- Specialist's Office

-- Outpatient Hospital

-Diabetic Monitoring Supplies \$0 copayment

-- Preferred Diabetic Supplier

-- Diabetic Supplier

-- Network Retail Pharmacy

-Diabetic Shoes and Inserts

-- Durable Medical Equipment Provider - Prosthetics Provider

-inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+Services that are covered for you inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
 Coverage includes fitting.

-- Diabetes self-management training is covered under certain conditions - For Continuous Glucose Monitors, see Durable medical equipment (DME) and related supplies.
+Diabetes self-management training is covered under certain conditions For Continuous Glucose Monitors, see Durable medical equipment (DME) and related supplies.
 The (preventive service) only applies to Diabetes self-management training.

-Durable medical equipment (DME) and related supplies

-(For a definition of "durable medical equipment," see Chapter 12 of this booklet.)
+What you must pay when you get these services Prior authorization requirements may apply.
+Durable medical equipment (DME) and related supplies (For a definition of "durable medical equipment," see Chapter 12 of this booklet.)
 Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
 With this Evidence of Coverage document, we sent you CareFree (HMO)'s list of DME.
 The list tells you the brands and manufacturers of DME that we will cover.
 This most recent list of brands, manufacturers, and suppliers is also available on our website at www.careplushealthplans.com/medicare-plans/2022.
 Generally, CareFree (HMO) covers any DME covered by Original Medicare from the brands and manufacturers on this list.
+We will not cover other brands and manufacturers on the list.
 We will not cover other brands and manufacturers unless your doctor or other provider tells us that the brand is appropriate for your medical needs.
 However, if you are new to CareFree (HMO) and are using a brand of DME that is not on our list, we will continue to cover this brand for you for up to 90 days.
 During this time, you should talk with your doctor to decide what brand is medically appropriate for you after this 90-day period.
 (If you disagree with your doctor, you can ask him or her to refer you for a second opinion.)

-If you (or your provider) don't agree with the plan's coverage decision, you or your provider may file an appeal.
-You can also file an appeal if you don't agree with your provider's decision about what product or brand is appropriate for your medical condition.
+If you (or your provider) don't agree with the plan's coverage decision, you or your provider for your medical condition.
 (For more information about appeals, see Chapter 9, What to do if you have a problem or complaint (coverage decisions, appeals, complaints).)

-EKG screening

-High Cost Durable Medical Equipment

-Low Cost Durable Medical Equipment

-There is no coinsurance,
+Prior authorization requirements may apply.
+In-Network: High Cost Durable Medical Equipment 20% coinsurance Durable Medical Equipment Provider 50 copayment - Durable Medical Equipment Provider Were EKG screening In-Network: There is no coinsurance,